saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 ''')

-# render template and send the output to screen:
+# Render template and send the output to screen:
 print(template.render(routers = routers))
 ```